Substance Abuse Evaluation Resource Center

 Substance Abuse Evaluation Resource Center - San Diego, CA

-Substance Abuse Evaluation Resource Center is a mental health and substance abuse rehab center located at 3505 Camino Del Rio South, Suite 208 in the 92108 zip code in San Diego, CA. It is operated by a private for-profit organization.
-Some of the treatment approaches used by Substance Abuse Evaluation Resource Center include 12 step rehabilitation, relapse prevention treatment and brief intervention services.
-Substance Abuse Evaluation Resource Center provides outpatient treatment and regular outpatient treatment.
-It also provides residential substance use treatment and inpatient treatment for dual diagnosis.
+Substance Abuse Evaluation Resource Center is a mental health and addiction rehab center located at 3505 Camino Del Rio South, Suite 208 in the 92108 zip code in San Diego, CA. It is operated by a private for-profit organization.
+Some of the treatment approaches used by Substance Abuse Evaluation Resource Center include motivational interviewing, 12 step rehabilitation and brief intervention services.
+Substance Abuse Evaluation Resource Center provides regular outpatient treatment and outpatient treatment.
+It also provides residential substance use treatment and inpatient treatment for co-occurring mental health and substance use disorders.

 Address: 3505 Camino Del Rio South, Suite 208, San Diego, CA 92108